Eraldorure/mathexpr/README.md

 ## Important warning

-This library is NOT intended to be used in another program/code : this code wasn't written with speed and performances in mind, but practicality of use.
+This library is NOT intended to be used in another program/code : this code wasn't written with speed and performances in mind (I'm using Python), but practicality of use.
 It is made for quick calculations that you would do in a terminal for a math/physics project.

 Furthermore, it is very probably buggy as hell, so I thank you in advance for all bug reports and feature requests.